Dates for Enrollment and Eligibility for Kindergarten – Modified Traditional/Traditional

 Registration for Kindergarten for the 2020-2021 school year begins at 7:30 a.m. on Thursday, January 9, 2020 – at your home elementary school.
 Please see the Boundary Information page on our website to locate your home school.

-Each year, registration begins at the beginning of January.
+Each year, enrollment begins at the beginning of January.

-- On or after the start of registration, pick up a registration packet from your home school.
+- On or after the start of enrollment, pick up a New Student Welcome Packet/Enrollment Form from your home school.

-- Complete the registration packet, including the required documents listed below.
+- Complete the New Student Welcome Packet/Enrollment Form, including the required documents listed below.

-- Return your completed registration packets by February 13, 2020.
+- Return your completed New Student Welcome Packet/Enrollment Form by February 13, 2020.

 Registration Priority and Placement – PLEASE NOTE

 Although most families who turn in their registration materials by February 13, 2020 are likely to get into their home school, EGUSD is not able to guarantee placement for every child at their home school.
 Due to crowded conditions in the Elk Grove Unified School District, there is a possibility that your child may be reassigned to another Elk Grove Unified elementary school.
 All registrations will be assigned their schedule through a randomized computer generated process.